beehive-lab/levelzero-jni/README.md

 ##### 2.1 Obtain the LLVM-SPIRV Compiler

-In case you want to compile kernels from OpenCL C to SPIR-V to use the Level Zero library, you need the `llvm-spirv` compiler.
+In case you want to compile kernels from OpenCL C to SPIR-V and use the Level Zero library, you need to download the `llvm-spirv` compiler.
-The implementation we are currently using is the `intel/llvm`: https://github.com/intel/llvm
+The implementation we are currently using is the `intel/llvm`: [https://github.com/intel/llvm](https://github.com/intel/llvm).

 ### 3) Compile & Run a Java test